anonlang/anonlang/raw-though-process/raw-notes.md

 Major concepts to resolve:

+To answer these, I first have to figure out what exactly I want Anonlang to be used for.
+Really, what?
+General purpose or specific application?
+At least layouts and code.
+Easy memory model?

 - *Syntax to pass arguments to functions.*

+        ;; Different paradigms to try
+        pattern action
+        input function output
+        function input output

+        ;; What about input?
+        row views
+        row text text-input button [foo bar]
+        alias list-row row [in views|views|out views]
+        alias m-in-row row [in * | foo bar bax | out * ] ;; Possibility for template without defining strict inputs and replacements? alias z-in-row row [in | foo bar bax ] row [in views|views|out views] [text text-input button] ;; to call? list-row [text text-input button] ;; Same as above row [in * | foo bar bax | out * ] [text] ;; to call? row [in | foo bar bax ] [] ;; to call? z-in-row [] ;; Same as above

+        ;; When there is the 'in' keyword, it doesn't evaluate until later.
+What about functions with no inputs?
+Either use lazy or 'in' with no params. 'none' keyword?
+Nah, maybe blank is better.
+        ;; 'out' above doesn't have println because don't mix code and layout ;; comma-separated output
+        ;; to have anonymous function/lambdas just need brackets to show precedence

+        ;; What about default arguments and restricting input and output types? alias set-profile [in name:text, address:text='', height-in-cm:number| [; Do something;] ] max 3 4 min [5 6]
+        log [max 3 4 min [5 6]] ;; Perhaps not the same as `log max 3 4 min [5 6]`
+        alias max:comparable [ in numbers+:comparable | var m=numbers.0, numbers.reduce-parallel [it > m ? m = it] | out m ]

+        ;; So, [] means calculate, unless there is the 'in' keyword in there?
+        ;;    What about a long log?
+        ;; So, [] belongs strictly to the alias to its left ;; So, no [] means following symbols on same line are inputs to call the alias?
+        ;;     What about configs for an alias? (lazy, once, static, ) ;; Default is no hardcoded types.
+Hardcoded types can be added with colon then the type ;;     To have a better type inference, could be useful to have a table of different functions that each type can do.

   - Prefer not having to wrap them with brackets because the function body may already be wrapped with brackets.
   - Prefer not to use the shift key.
 So, that would limit the curly brace and parenthesis.
   - A test for intuitiveness.
 Ask a non-programmer what some code does.